 I've heard people say I love my husband, but he's now a stranger.

 I've heard others say I am now a nurse and no longer a parent.

 What is needed is outside support.

 Hopefully, the discussions this month will draw awareness to this critical public health issue, with five point two million Americans now living below the radar screen.

-When you have to become destitute as a last resort to receive brain injury service and qualify for Medicaid because your insurance insurance company refuses to authorize these services, that something is seriously wrong.
+When you have to become destitute as a last resort to receive brain injury service and qualify for Medicaid because your insurance company refuses to authorize these services, that something is seriously wrong.